The term of office of those who were elected in the 2022 JpGU

 representatives to replace them.

-Anyone who is a fully paid up JpGU member as of 5pm Japan time on July 27th 2021 is eligible to vote.
+Anyone who is approved as JpGU member until the day before the official announcement of representative election is eligible to vote.
 Each electoral zone will choose a fixed number of representatives.
 Voters can cast votes for one or more candidates in their electoral zone, the maximum number of votes per voter being half of the number of representatives to be chosen for their electoral zone.

-Anyone who is a fully paid up JpGU member as of 5pm Japan time on July 27th 2022 is eligible to be a candidate in the representative election.
+Anyone who is approved as JpGU member until the day before the official announcement of representative election is eligible to be a candidate in the representative election.

 4.Standing as a candidate

 JpGU members may put themselves forward as candidates and they may also recommend other members who they think would make good candidates.
 Members who recommend others for candidacy must obtain consent from their proposed candidate before submitting their recommendation.
 Both submitting oneself as a candidate and recommending others is done online using the JpGU Member’s Site.

 Those who wish to be a candidate or to recommend others as candidates must submit the relevant online form by 5pm Japan time on September 13th 2023.

 The total number of representatives is fixed at 150.
 5 representatives are automatically assigned to each of the six electoral zones (for a total of 30 representatives).
 The remaining 120 representatives are assigned to the electoral zones in direct proportion to the number of regular JpGU members in each zone as of August 1st 2023.

 For the 2024 JpGU Representative Election the number of representatives for each electoral zone is shown below.

 Space and Planetary Sciences: 23